President of Seattle police union lambasted for comments claiming Black Lives Matter among those to blame for U.S. Capitol siege

 A day after the insurrection, Solan retweeted a tweet from Andy Ngo, a conservative Portland blogger critical of Black Lives Matter and leftist causes, which identified one of the participants among the Capitol mob as “a BLM activist.”
 Solan added his own comment to the retweet, saying that as the mainstream media “tells us who to blame for yesterday’s #troubles, @MrAndyNgo continues to be reliable.”

-Solan’s comment drew a response from Linsday, who called on the SPOG president to apologize or resign for spreading misinformation.
+Solan’s comment drew a response from Lindsay, who called on the SPOG president to apologize or resign for spreading misinformation.
 Former chief Best weighed in to support Lindsay, tweeting: “BLM was not the cause of yesterday’s insurrection.
 We have to tell the truth.”

 Solan later responded to Lindsay: “It is a major stretch for you to claim that I blame BLM solely.
 Not true.
 Far right and far left are responsible for that sad day.
 We all can do better as a nation.
 Conversation is the remedy.”